 When beating such a small amount of egg white (you only need one) to soft peaks, it's easy to do by hand.
 Just place the white in a medium bowl, and beat vigorously with a whisk; it should take about a minute.

-Serves 8 (serving size: 1 clafoutis piece, 1 1/2 teaspoons blue cheese, and 1 1/2 teaspoons walnuts)
+Serves 8 (serving size: 1 clafoutis piece, 1 tablespoon ricotta mixture, and 2 to 3 tangerine sections)

 1. Preheat oven to 400°.

 2. Place cranberries in a small bowl; cover with boiling water.
 Let stand 10 minutes; drain.

 3. Weigh or lightly spoon flour into a dry measuring cup; level with a knife.
 Combine flour, 1/3 cup sugar, and 1/8 teaspoon salt.

 4. Whisk together milk, cream, liqueur, almond extract, 2 eggs, and 1 yolk.

 5. Gradually sift flour mixture into milk mixture, whisking until smooth.
 Fold in egg white.
 Set aside.

 6. Heat a 10-inch ovenproof skillet over medium-high heat.
 Add butter; swirl until butter melts.
 Add cherries and cranberries; sauté 3 minutes.

 7. Remove skillet from heat.
 Pour batter evenly over fruit mixture.